-A withered claw reached in his back pocket, producing a furled-up copy of the quote.
+A wrinkled claw reached in his back pocket, producing a furled-up copy of the quote.
 He thrust it forward for me to take.

 I hesitated… with good reason.
 The relic had taken swings at me in the past.
-Though Lester owned the hand speed of a sloth, one jab somehow snuck through the year before, catching me on the chin when we were battling over the price to pump his septic tank.
+Though Lester owns the hand speed of a sloth, one jab had somehow snuck through the year before, catching me on the chin when we were battling over the price to replace his water heater.
 It took every ounce of my willpower to keep from pushing him into the open tank, replacing the concrete lid, and driving off to Harpo’s Bar to properly commemorate the day with a frosty mug of Cigar City Lager.
 Sadly, killing surly customers is still frowned upon by the state plumbing licensing board.

-I guardedly reached for the paper, aware that Lester sported other weapons in his arsenal.
-He was gifted with deadlier aim than a spitting cobra.
+I guardedly reached for the paper, aware that Lester sports other weapons in his arsenal.
+He is gifted with deadlier aim than a spitting cobra.
 I grabbed it, retreating immediately.
 Thankfully, it was relatively free of slime.

-Sure, Lester’s bodily fluids were nauseating, but Lord knows I’ve dealt with a lot worse in my years of plumbing.
+Sure, Lester’s bodily fluids are nauseating, but Lord knows I’ve dealt with a lot worse in my years of plumbing.
 Raw sewage is a way of life.
-Plumbers are constantly elbows and assholes deep in the vilest substances the human body excretes.
-Pus, ooze, snot, vomit, blood, bile, sweat, piss—and, of course, the emperor who reigns supreme on his vitreous china throne—Almighty Shit in all his wondrous manifestations.
+Plumbers are constantly on their hands and knees in the vilest substances the human body excretes.
+Pus, ooze, snot, vomit, bile, sweat, piss—and, of course, the emperor who reigns supreme on his vitreous china throne—Almighty Shit in all his wondrous manifestations.

 The list doesn’t end there.
 Welcome to the world of the restaurant grease trap, the reek of which has no competition.
 Coagulated animal blood, fish guts, grease, sludge, and the stray decomposed rodent.
 When that toxic stew permeates your skin, infusing and marinating you with its wretched stench, a single shower, no matter how hot and soapy, is nowhere near enough.
-You’d be better off getting gassed by a skunk.
+You’re even stinkier than if you’d hotboxed dog farts.